LLM Prompting & Learning Guide

 “First explain

-, then show how to use it with motion maps.”
+grid_sample, then show how to use it with motion maps.”

-🪄 Final Motto (kitsch alert)
+Final Motto

 “Optimize, but leave room for the serendipitous.”